 Brookvale High School, located off Devil’s Bottom Road between Kilmarnock and Lancaster, existed as a segregated Black school from 1959 to 1969.
 It opened in January 1959 for students in grades 8-12, replacing the county’s first Black high school, A.T.
 Wright, that had been established in White Stone about 1910.
 In Fall 1962, Brookvale added an Elementary division and became a combined facility housing all grades 1-12.

-If you have yearbooks from any of the missing years and are willing to loan them for scanning, please contact LVHS.
+If you have yearbooks and are willing to loan them for photographing/scanning, please email savebrookvalehistory@gmail.com.
+To donate physical copies for the historical society’s library and archives, contact LVHS.

 1969 Brookvale Warriors State Championship Baseball Team